Lorilatschki/ebusd-guide/docs/ebusd.md

 Once you have setup the eBUS adapter, the docker containers ebusd and mqtt, you should see incoming messages with topic ``ebusd/*``.

+You can also request a value on demand, therefor similar to writing a signal, you need to append ``/get`` to the topic you want to get a value from.
+This way you can check whether a previouse set has been accepted by your heading pump without checking it at the device itself.

 ![image](pictures/mqtt_explorer.png)

 ### Write Signals